crisTINACFG/HuddleHive-Hackathon/README.md

-# HuddleHive - Women in Tech Community Platform
+# Gatherly - Women in Tech Community Platform

 A modern, responsive web platform designed to connect and empower women in technology through events, networking opportunities, and community support.
 Built with Next.js, TypeScript, and Tailwind CSS.